Download

 The use of DES products does not guarantee the successful passage of the CDCES exam.
 CBDCE does not endorse any preparatory or review materials for the CDCES exam, except for those published by CBDCE.

-For our March 30th Question of the Week, 79% of respondents chose the best answer.
-We wanted to “take a closer look” into this question.
-What is the best action to take for some one who is experiencing eye issues?
+For our July 13th Question of the Week, 80% of respondents chose the best answer.
+GREAT JOB!
+We want to “take a closer look” at this question and determine strategies to choose the best response.

 Before we start though, if you don’t want any spoilers and haven’t tried the question yet, you can answer below: Answer Question